Amazon Tries Another New Attack On Paid And Fake Book Reviews

 I’m not sure if the Amazon paid reviews policy and a new threat of legal action against sellers will work.

-But it proves that Amazon is still trying to rid its stores of fake and incentivized reviews that attempt to manipulate rankings and deceive Amazon customers.
+But it proves that Amazon is still trying to rid its stores of fake and incentivized reviews that attempt to manipulate rankings and deceive customers.

 In previous actions, though, Amazon has sometimes used a hammer to kill a flea.